On the de Sitter swampland criterion: Acknowledgements

 \section{Acknowledgements}

-I wish to thank D.~Roest, P.~Tourkine, D.~Tsimpis, T.~Van Riet, T.~Weigand and the whole CERN string group for stimulating discussions that motivated me to write this paper.
+I wish to thank D.~Roest, G.~Shiu, P.~Tourkine, D.~Tsimpis, T.~Van Riet, T.~Weigand, T.~Wrase and the whole CERN string group for stimulating discussions that motivated me to write this paper.